The Popularity of the Brow Lift in Zoom Culture

 Insurance May Cover The Cost

-Health insurance usually doesn’t cover the cost of plastic surgery.
+Health insurance usually doesn’t cover the cost of cosmetic surgery.
 However, a brow lift may be covered by insurance if you can prove that it’s medically necessary.

 Some patients have skin sagging over the eyes to the extent that it blocks vision.
 Ensure you check with your insurance provider and be ready to provide documentation from your doctor that the procedure is to correct a medical problem.

-Once you are under anesthesia, your surgeon will make an incision that starts at your ear and goes across the crown of your forehead to your other ear.
+Once you are under anesthesia, your cosmetic surgeon will make one continuous incision that starts at your ear and goes across the crown of your forehead to your other ear.
 Some surgeons may make the incision at your hairline.

-Next, the surgeon lifts your forehead skin, cuts away extra tissue and fat, and tightens the muscles if needed.
-Your surgeon may place your eyebrows a bit higher for a younger look.
+Next, the surgeon lifts your forehead skin, cuts away extra tissue and excess fat, and tightens the muscles if needed.
+Your surgeon may place your eyebrows a bit higher for a more youthful appearance.

-Endoscopic Brow Lift Reduces Recovery Time And Scarring
+Endoscopic Brow Lift Reduces Recovery Time And Minimal Scarring

-An endoscopic brow lift involves smaller incisions than a regular brow lift.
-There are just three incisions that measure only 1.5 cm.
-The hairline obscures these incisions, so the scars are invisible.
+An endoscopic brow lift surgery involves small incisions in contrary to a regular brow lift.
+There are just three small incisions that measure only 1.5 cm.
+Since these are behind the hairline, it obscures the incision site, so there is no visible scar.

 During the procedure, your surgeon will insert a scope to view the underlying tissue and muscle.
 This lets your surgeon quickly cut extra skin and tissue before stitching the incisions.
 This minimally invasive brow lift involves faster healing and minimal swell.